kerdl/ktmuscrap/README.md

 An update channel with diffs.

-Every time after schedule update, ktmuscrap generates a diff and sends it to everyone connected.
+Every time the schedule updates, ktmuscrap generates a diff and sends it to everyone connected.
 This diff is always sent, no matter